Agent-SAMA: State-Aware Mobile Assistant: Conclusion

 \section{Conclusion}

 In this paper, we introduced \tool, a state-aware mobile GUI agent that models app navigation and task execution as a Finite State Machine (FSM).
-By design specialized agents for various phases of task execution—planning, execution, verification and recovery, and knowledge retention—\tool provides a structured representation and effective framework for mobile task automation.
-Our evaluation on two real-world cross-app benchmarks shows that \tool achieves up to 12\% improvement in Success Rate, 6.5\% in Action Accuracy, and 13.8\% in Recovery Success compared to the state-of-the-art Mobile-Agent-E + Evo~\cite{wang2025mobile}.
+By design, specialized agents for various phases of task execution—planning, execution, verification, and recovery, and knowledge retention—\tool provides a structured representation and effective framework for mobile task automation.
+Our evaluation on two real-world cross-app benchmarks(Mobile-Eval-E and SPA-Bench) and one mostly single-app benchmark(AndroidWorld) shows that \tool achieves up to 12\% improvement in Success Rate, and 13.8\% in Recovery Success compared to the baseline Mobile-Agent-E+Evo~\cite{wang2025mobile} on cross-app benchmarks, and it also achieves a high success rate of 63.7\% on AndroidWorld.
 These results highlight the value of FSM-based modeling for improving agent planning and error recovery in complex mobile environments.